-- Has this issue been on the ballot before in Dallas County?
+- Has this issue been on the ballot before in Polk County?

-Yes, the last time a Local Option Sales Tax vote was held in Dallas County was in 2007.
+Yes, the last time a Local Option Sales Tax vote was held in Polk County was in 2007.

-- Will the Local Option Sales Tax increase only be paid by Dallas County residents?
+- Will the Local Option Sales Tax increase only be paid by Polk County residents?

 - What will this cost the average Clive resident per-year?

-- Why is the Polk County portion of Clive not voting on Local Option Sales Tax?
+- Why is the Dallas County portion of Clive not voting on Local Option Sales Tax?

 - If approved, when would the Local Option Sales Tax be implemented?